 ASE A1 Engine Repair Practice Test

-Answer B is wrong.
-A leaking head gasket would result in coolant leaking into the combustion chamber and white-colored exhaust.
+Answer B is correct.
+A leaking head gasket results in a coolant leak from the jacket into the cylinder producing white/gray exhaust.

 12. RTV (Room Temperature Vulcanizing) aerobic sealant: